The Royal Ascot Festival

 It’s a surprise that this event isn’t held on Ladies’ Day at the Royal Ascot Festival (which is Thursday).
 After all, it’s the only one of the Group One events which are restricted to female horses.
 In any event, it has been a major attraction at the festival since its first running in 1840, two years after the coronation of Queen Victoria.

-Many of the competitors in this race are horses who have been in the mix in other mile-long races for distaff horses.
-You’ll see horses who have raced in the 1,000 Guineas in Britain, France, or Ireland competing here.
-You’ll also see some fillies who were formerly sprinters trying to stretch out into longer distances.
+Several of the contenders in this race are horses that have been involved in other mile-long races for female horses.
+Competing here are horses that have raced in the 1,000 Guineas in Britain, France, or Ireland.
+Also seen in the competition are some former sprinters among the fillies, now attempting to stretch into the longer distances.

 The Diamond Jubilee Stakes

-The last of the Group One events at the Royal Ascot festival is this sprint showcase that has gone through quite a few names in its history.
-At different points, it was named the All-Aged Stakes and The Cork and Ornery.
-For a while, it was the Golden Jubilee, before it became The Diamond Jubilee in 2012 in honor of that year’s celebration of Queen Elizabeth II’s reign.
+This sprint showcase is the final Group One race of the Royal Ascot festival, but it has worn a number of different names throughout its history.
+At various times, it has been called the All-Aged Stakes and The Cork and Ornery.
+For a period, it was the Golden Jubilee, but in 2012, it was rebranded The Diamond Jubilee in honor of that year’s celebration of Queen Elizabeth II’s reign.

-Maybe, one day, you’ll get to sit in the Royal Enclosure at Ascot.
-More than likely, you’ll have to settle for watching it all on television.
-But that doesn’t mean that you’ll get shut out of the betting, as this primer on betting on the festival explains:
+Perhaps, you will get the chance to sit in the Royal Enclosure at Ascot one day.
+More than likely, you will have to content yourself with watching it all unfold on TV.
+But don't take that as a sign you're being shut out of Acsot betting, as this primer on betting on the festival makes clear.

 Choosing Royal Ascot Festival Betting Sites

-Beyond that, you should really take as much of a hands-on approach to choosing the sites as you can.
-In other words, visit the sites and see if they are easy for you to navigate.
-Otherwise, you could have the experience of not being able to submit bets or even losing money that is rightfully yours.
+You should take a very hands-on approach to choosing the sites.
+In other words, visit the sites and see if they are easy to navigate.
+If not, you could have the experience of not being able to submit bets or even losing money that is rightfully yours.

 Deciding Which Types of Royal Ascot Bets to Make